venicegeo/pz-gateway/README.md

 Run ``vagrant up`` to start the Gateway REST service.
 The service will be accessible via http://gateway.dev:8081.
 This machine's functionality depends on the [Dispatcher](https://github.com/venicegeo/pz-dispatcher) and [Job Manager](https://github.com/venicegeo/pz-jobmanager) components also being running their own Vagrant machines.
 For Kafka messaging, the [Kafka Devbox](https://github.com/venicegeo/kafka-devbox) is also required to be running.

+## Running Locally

+To run the Gateway service locally (without Vagrant), navigate to the project directory and run ``clean install -U spring-boot:run``.
+This will run a Tomcat server locally with the Gateway service running on port 8081.
+If you are also running the Dispatcher locally (and not through Vagrant) you will also have to specify the parameter ``dispatcher.host`` as ``localhost``.

 ## Interface

 Once running, the Job service will be accessible via the http://gateway.dev:8081/job address.
 Requests take on the form of a JSON Payload that is POSTED to this endpoint.